Brownfield Register December 2018

 The register comprises Part 1, which includes all sites which have been identified, and Part 2, which will comprise sites which are deemed to have Permission in Principle (PiP) (similar to an Outline Planning Permission) for the number of homes stated on the Register that the site can accommodate; only a limited range of detailed considerations would remain to be determined through a Technical Details Consent.
 The council's intention is to publish, early in 2019, development briefs for each site which is to be included in Part 2.
 At present no sites are ready for inclusion in Part 2.

 The register is solely concerned with brownfield sites suitable for housing development of at least five dwellings and, in our judgment, able to be developed within the next fifteen years or so.

 Choice of sites on the register

-Part 1 of the register includes a high proportion of the sites which are proposed to be allocated by Making Spaces for Growing Places (MSGP), the Council's land allocations and development management policies development plan document (DPD), the consultation draft of which has recently been available for public consultation.
-This in turn has been informed by the 2017 Strategic Housing Land Availability Assessment (SHLAA) which took account of all available sources of information about the availability and suitability of land for housing, including the call for sites carried out in the autumn of 2015 and the opportunity to nominate sites in responding to the consultation on draft MSGP in late 2017.
+Part 1 of the register includes a high proportion of the sites which are proposed to be allocated by Making Spaces for Growing Places (MSGP), the Council's land allocations and development management policies development plan document (DPD), the submission draft of which has recently been available for public consultation.
+This in turn has been informed by the 2018 Strategic Housing Land Availability Assessment (SHLAA) Update which took account of all available sources of information about the availability and suitability of land for housing, including the call for sites carried out in the autumn of 2015 and the opportunity to nominate sites in responding to the consultation on draft MSGP in late 2017.

 Additional information included in the register